Binge Eating Disorder: signs, symptoms and treatment

 binge-eating-disorder:-signs,-symptoms-and-treatment-thumbanail

-Binge Eating Disorder (BED) is a common eating disorder characterised by reoccurring episodes of binge eating.
+Binge Eating Disorder (BED) is a common eating disorder characterised by repeated episodes of binge eating.
 Many people overeat occasionally, but people with BED experience overwhelming urges to eat and feel as though they have lost control over their eating.
 Binge eating can develop as a way to cope with negative emotions and inner turmoil.

 Why do people develop binge eating disorder?